ganeti/ganeti/man/hbal.rst

 \--mond=*yes|no*
   If given the program will query all MonDs to fetch data from the supported data collectors over the network.

+\--mond-xen
+  If given, also query Xen-specific collectors from MonD, provided that monitoring daemons are queried at all.

 \--mond-data *datafile*
   The name of the file holding the data provided by MonD, to override